A. God defends Israel against her enemies.

 b.
 I will make Jerusalem a cup of drunkenness to all the surrounding peoples: God says that in a coming day Jerusalem will intoxicate and stupefy the surrounding peoples.
 The Arab peoples surrounding Jerusalem have a passion for possessing the city that is not justified by history.

 d.
 I will open My eyes on the house of Judah, and will strike every horse of the peoples with blindness: Though the nations come against Jerusalem with fury, God will protect her.
-This will find an ultimate fulfillment in the Battle of Armageddon, but we may see an earlier fulfillment any day now.
+This will find its ultimate fulfillment in the battle of Armageddon, but we may see an earlier fulfillment any day now.

 2. (5-9) God supernaturally empowers His people.